Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/10-GeMM_AIEvsDSP/DSP/README.md

 ### Design Build

-In this section, you will build and run the Matrix Multiplication design using the DSP58 Engines in Versal device.
+In this section, you learn to build and run the Matrix Multiplication design using the DSP58 Engines in Versal device.
 You will compile the design and integrate it into a larger system design (including the PS host application).

 The Makefile used to build the design takes 2 user inputs from command line.
 These are - TARGET (hw/hw_emu)